 The traffic in Hyderabad is chaotic to say the least.
 You’re better off walking but it’s too sunny to leave behind the comforts and shade of a transport.
 While Hyderabad is a major hub for IT and IT enabled services, there is a lot to be desired in terms of infrastructure.
 The metro work is in a mess, there are too many one-ways leading to confusion and the roads are narrow and jam packed with daily commuters.
 We were often frustrated with the traffic that went late into the night.

 Unfamiliar roads, we struggled to find our way around the city.
 But the people are ever so kind.
 Often they would tell us to follow them to help us reach our destination.
-On three occasions, the locals went out of their way to guide us on our route.
-As a female traveller, I also found Hyderabad to be women friendly.
+On three such occasions, the locals went out of their way to guide us on our route.
+As a female traveller, I also found Hyderabad safe for solo travelling women.

-(In the pic) Meet Yogesh.
-He was a security personnel at Charminar and he briefly ran me through the history of the monument.
+Yogesh, the security personnel at Charminar briefly ran me through the history of the monument.
 In a candid chat, he revealed that he is doing his BCom in Hyderabad but he’s originally from Aurangabad and wants to become a bank manager someday.
 He recommended that I visit the NTR Park.
-He said that he went there with his girlfriend and that it’s a very nice place.
+Says that he went there with his girlfriend and it’s a very nice place.

 I’m a huge South Indian movie buff and I don’t let the language barrier come in the way of my love for Tollywood.
 So, when I was in Hyderabad, it was obvious that I would drive down to Ramoji Film City, even if it meant giving an entire day to this place from my packed itinerary.